archyteks/Valorant-Trigger-Bot/README.md

   ```
   💎 VALORANT triggerbot built in Python (use at your own risk!)
   ```

 </div>

+## Credits to
+Thanks to rexplode and SliXs for helping with this project

 ## Instructions
 1. [Download](https://github.com/archyteks/Valorant-Trigger-Bot/releases/latest) the executable `ValoTriggerBot.exe`